Steps to Design JDBC Applications in Java

 - Username: The default username for the oracle database is the system.

 - Password: It is the password given by the user at the time of installing the oracle database.

 Create a Table

-Before establishing a connection, first, we need to create a table in oracle database.
-Please execute below SQL query to create a table:
+Before establishing a connection, first, we need to create a table in the oracle database.
+Please execute the below SQL query to create a table:

 CREATE TABLE ACCOUNT (accnonumber(8) primary key, name varchar2(12), balance number(8,2));

 Line1: By importing the java.sql package, JDBC API is made available to the JDBC application.

 Line2: A user-defined class “AccountStoringApplication” is defined here.

 - This JDBC application is a standalone application.